RSAlperen/Documents/MQTT/2 - Publish & Subscribe.md

 ## Scalability

 **Pub/Sub scales better than the traditional client-server approach.** This is because operations on the broker can be highly parallelized and messages can be processed in an event-driven way.
 Message caching and intelligent routing of messages are often a decisive factors for improving scalability.
 Nonetheless, scaling up to millions of connections is a challenge.
 Such a high level of connections can be achieved with clustered broker nodes to distribute the load over more individual servers using load balancers.
-(This topic is beyond the scope of the current article, we’ll cover it in a separate post).

 ## Message filtering